wp-plugins/sf-taxonomy-thumbnail/readme.txt

 = Template tags =

 Find them in `inc/template-tags.php`.
 All of them use `term_taxonomy_id`, not `term_id`.
 This way we don't need to specify the taxonomy.
-I tried to mimic the post thumbnail functions:
+I tried to mimic the post thumbnail functions.

 Retrieve term thumbnail ID: